oanda/candlestick-graph/README.md

 |Method Name|Description|
 |-----------|-----------|
 |`getDaysInMonth(year, month)`|Takes a year and zero indexed month and returns the number of days in that month for the given year.|

-###Enabling Streaming
-To have the chart update automatically with the latest candlesticks, the `streamingEnabled` flag can be set to true.

 ##Known Issues
 * Candlesticks are cut off at the edges of the graph.